 The 3 most serious, costly and avoidable care incidents in these areas are: Sepsis, Cardiac arrest, Respiratory depression

-Sepsis develops when the chemicals the immune system releases into the bloodstream to fight an infection cause inflammation throughout the entire body instead.
+Sepsis develops when the chemicals in the immune system release into the bloodstream to fight an infection, causing inflammation throughout the entire body instead.
 Severe cases of sepsis can lead to septic shock, which is a medical emergency.

 Sepsis may develop when you're already in hospital.

 For example, you're more likely to develop sepsis if:

 In the UK, hospital acquired severe sepsis accounts for about 20-30% of all instances of sepsis and detecting it as early as possible makes death and severe consquences preventable.
 Hospital acquired sepsis has double the mortality rate of community acquired sepsis and costs twice as much to treat.11

 Of the 46,000 patients that die in the UK from sepsis each year over 10,000 of them will have died of avoidable hospital acquired sepsis.
 This equates to 60 avoidable hospital deaths each year for each UK NHS trust.12

 Sepsis starts with Systemic Inflammatory Response Syndrome (SIRS) and is defined when there is a known or suspected infection plus 2 or more of:

 Sensium® can be configured to send notifications at these physiological limits to warn of potential sepsis as soon as it becomes apparent.
 If identified early treatment can be delivered to halt the development of SIRS to severe sepsis.

 A cardiac arrest happens when your heart stops pumping blood around your body.
 Most in-hospital cardiac arrests result in death within minutes – however, it is possible to recover from a cardiac arrest providing the right treatment is delivered quickly.